 KISS- Keep It Simple Stupid

-As a photographer, I live by the KISS method and don’t rely on a bunch of fancy tech or fuss.
+As a documentary photographer in Kansas City, I live by the KISS method and don’t rely on a bunch of fancy tech or fuss.
 Instead, I depend on my dad’s teachings and my background as a newspaper photojournalist.
 That training and experience taught me to be patient and wait for the shot, to embrace adversity, and problem solve on the fly.
-I capture moments instead of creating them.
+I capture real, raw, and candid unposed moments instead of creating them.
 Real life is beautiful – it doesn’t need to be staged.

 I learned to build photos from my dad.